alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 ```

 Open your application in your web browser with the HTTPS URL (i.e. https://dev.my-sample-domain.xyz/) and click on the
-padlock icon on the right of the URL bar.
+padlock icon on the left of the URL bar.
 It should indicate that the connection is secured:

 ![Secured connection](images/application-secured-connection.png)